Best bars in Seattle

 The Cha Cha has been a staple in Seattle for a long time.
 Upstairs is an all-ages taco joint called Bimbo’s that serves simple burritos.
 Walk through the downstairs space and feel part of a 1950s deranged tiki bar.
 Along with an old-school photo booth, patrons delight in the vending machine that is stacked with ashtrays, condoms, T-shirts and all other sorts of eclectic, yet useful, products.

 Want to hear some music?
 Sunset Tavern is for you.
-An ideal destination any night of the week, the nautical themed bar also offers patrons delightful shows to watch while drinking.
-Be sure to check the calendar ahead of time to browse through possible show offerings.
+An ideal destination any night of the week, the nautical-themed bar also offers patrons delightful shows to watch while drinking.
+Be sure to check the calendar ahead of time to browse through the lineup.

 Vinyl heads, unite!
 Revolver Bar is home to an extensive collection of records that are played on a continuous rotation.
 Locals and tourists are welcome to bring in their own albums to donate—so your next EP could become this Capitol Hill bar’s favorite new thing to spin.
 Make sure to grab a cup of the gumbo while here.